 All of the recordings can be viewed on an oscilloscope or be heard by a speaker.
 Since our skeletal muscles are often large, numerous needle electrodes may be required at different locations on the body in order to obtain a comprehensive EMG test result.

-The presence, size, and shape of the waveform produced on the oscilloscope with the contraction and rest give out information about the ability of our muscle to react to nervous stimulation.
+The presence, size, and shape of the waveform produced on the oscilloscope with the contraction and rest give out information about the ability of our muscles to react to nervous stimulation.

-Every muscle fiber produces an action potential on contraction.
+Every muscle fiber produces an action potential for contraction.
 Its size affects the rate and size of the action potential.

 At the same time of the EMG, you may also be required to take a Nerve Conduction Velocity test in order to negate any possibilities of nerve disorder or injury affecting the muscles.

 For this, small electrodes will be taped to your skin or be placed around the fingers.
 During this entire test, you might feel an unpleasant tingling sensation in your body.

 Before taking an EMG, you will be asked by your doctor to take certain precautions.
 These may include not using any kind of body lotion for several hours before the examination and avoiding any kind of caffeine (tea, coffee, etc.) for three to four hours before the test.

 Other than that, there is no special preparation required for adults.
 For infants and children, however, the physical and psychological preparation will depend upon the child’s age, behavior and prior experience (if any).

 Make sure you disclose your entire medical history (including the current medication, if any) to your doctor before going in for the EMG Test.